cs540-25/news/README.md

 Here is the class Discord Server: https://discord.gg/2VdrjhMwy8.
 Updated to non-expired link.

 ----
+# April 8:
+   - Title: DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning

 # April 3:
    - Title: Between Lines of Code: Unraveling the Distinct Patterns of Machine and Human Programmers
    - Title: Generative AI and the Nature of Work
-   - Title: DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning
    - Title: Code Coverage and Test Automation: State of the Art